Snowcats are Fun and Social

 Claude Perreault

-My most recent snowcat trip was to Great Northern Powder Guides in Montana, an hour drive south of Fernie and just north of Whitefish.
-I went with long time Fernie ski friends Claude Perreault and Scott Gilmet.
+My most recent snowcat adventure took me to Great Northern Powder Guides in Montana, situated just an hour’s drive south of Fernie and just north of Whitefish.
+Accompanied by long-time Fernie ski buddies Claude Perreault and Scott Gilmet, we embarked on two fantastic days of catskiing alongside a delightful group from Colorado and Seattle.

 Scott Gilmet